 Once you are in a place to start looking around for a new home, this is the fun bit!
 Get registered on Rightmove to make sure you get notified of all homes for sale within your budget.
 I would go a little bit over, as some people do accept offers.
 When you view houses, make sure you take into account your own style, not the current homeowners.
 They might like bright yellow walls and chintz, but you should see past that and imagine it in your own style.

 When you have made an offer on a house, make sure you look to see what sort of mortgage you should get.
 Check to see what the payments will be and make certain that you can afford it.
 Then, the fun begins.
 Get shopping in charity shops and jumble sales.
+Reduce clothing waste.
 You can find great pieces for your new home at bargain prices by upcycling them.
+Perhaps you are about to get married too?
+If so, ask for specific items for wedding gifts.